-The red colour of the tomatoes is what makes them so good for us.
-Scientists have found that what makes tomatoes beneficial is their high quantity of lycopene, the phytochemical that creates tomatoes’ ruby red complexion.
-Lycopene is a powerful antioxidant that inhibits free radicals, which are a destructive substance in the body.
+What scientists have found is that their high quantity of lycopene, the phytochemical that creates tomatoes’ ruby red complexion that makes them very health benefiting.
+The lycopene is a powerful antioxidant that inhibits free radicals, which are a destructive substance in the body.
 It binds to free radicals, keeping them from creating cell damage that can result in diseases such as heart disease and cancer.

 1. Helps Reduce Risk of Heart Disease